memm74/bt2201-html_forms/README.md

 If you like you can edit the document directly in GitHub's web interface.
 This is a very convenient way of editing the file.

-If you want to test your files (especially in the future when we've started using PHP) you should upload them to your web space on bimserver2.com.
+If you want to test your files (especially in the future when we've started using PHP) you should upload them to your webspace on bimserver2.com.

 #### The preferred way...